Diana, Princess of Wales and former wife of Britain’s heir to the throne, Prince Charles, was coined by the media as the Rose of England.

 This torch is an exact replica of the one held by the Statue of Liberty (see Sun worship) and was placed there in 1989.

 In Roman mythology, Diana was the goddess of nature, childbirth, hunting and the protector of the weak.
-Princess Diana bore the same attributes by being a protector of the environment, taking care of the weak in her missions to third world countries, and giving birth to the future heirs of England’s throne.
+Princess Diana bore the same name as the goddess.
 Oak tree groves were especially sacred to the goddess Diana.
 In ancient Rome, her groves and sanctuaries were always in the wild, outside the boundaries of the city.
 To define her ‘goddess’ status, Diana was buried in a grove on an island on an ornamental lake known as The Oval within Althorp Park’s Pleasure Garden (the oval represents the vulva, the female principle).

 Note the flaming torch on her tombstone